 For the Ears, cut a triangle 2 inches at the base and 1 inch high.
 Slightly curve your cuts so it will more resemble an ear.

 The Tongue is basically a half-inch rectangle with a curve on one end.

-Note: Cut the template for the ears and the tongue out of a lighter weight cardboard to make cutting simpler.
+Note: Cut the template for the ears and the tongue out of a lighter-weight cardboard to simplify cutting.

 The kittens are made of a series of different sized pom-poms:

 - Head: 3, 45-wrap pom-poms, using the Head and Body template

 - Body: 8, 50-wrap pom-poms, using the Head and Body template

 - Legs: 9, 20-wrap pom-poms, using the Legs and Tail template (Need 4)